snitko/ui_guiders/README.markdown

 That's it.
 Now when your page is loaded a shiny yellow guider will appear pointing at the DOM element you specified with the :target option.
 Other options explanation:

 `:autoshow`    if true, js-part of the plugin will force the guider to appear up
                immediately after the page loads.
 Default is false.

 `:autohide`    if true, it hides the guider whenever the `mouseout` event happens on the target element.
                The close ico does not appear if this option is enabled (because this option also adds `autohide` class to the .uiGuider element, and default css sets a `display` property of `img.close` in it to `none`).

 `:show_once`   Saves cookie with the id of the guider.
 Next time the user visits, the guider is not shown.
                Default is false.

 `:event`       jQuery event (for example `click` or `mouseover`) which is binded to the target and on which the guider is shown.

+`:side_arrow`  Normally the arrow would appear either on top or the bottom side of the guider, but with this option set to true, you can an arrow
+               on either left or right side of the guider.
+Use with caution, as this may force horizontal scrollbars to appear if your targer is placed to close the edge of the screen.

+`:target_edge` Sets a horizontal location on the target for the arrow to point to, possible values are "left", "right" or "middle"
+               (default is "middle").

 `:id`
 `:class`       Both are applied to the html-element.

 Customization